Posted 122-144 Record In Five Seasons At North Texas

-Tracey Kee will be entering her fourth season at North Texas as one of the winningest active coaches in NCAA Division I, boasting a career record of 756-448-1.
+Tracey Kee recently completed her fourth season at North Texas as one of the winningest active coaches in NCAA Division I, boasting a career record of 781-479-1.
 Hired in August 2013, she became the fourth Mean Green softball head coach in the current era.
-In her two years, Kee has led the program to record heights and several program records and firsts.
+In her four years, Kee has led the program to record heights and several program records and firsts.

 In 2014, Kee took the Mean Green to the most wins in the program’s 12-year history with 31 victories.
 In 2015, North Texas upset No. 7 Baylor on the road in Waco, the highest ranked team that the Mean Green have defeated in program history and just their second-ever top-25 win.
-And then in 2016, North Texas received votes in one of the national polls for the first time in school history.
+And then, in 2016, North Texas received votes in one of the national polls for the first time in school history after knocking off No. 21 Baylor two times in Waco.
+The Mean Green knocked-off a nationally-ranked Baylor yet again in 2017, securing a 3-2 extra-inning victory in Waco.

-Under Kee, North Texas has had first-team All-Conference USA selections in three straight years and six all-conference selections overall in three years, including Kat Strunk, a two-time honoree and the 2014 C-USA Newcomer of the Year, the first specialty award in program history.
+Under Kee, North Texas has had first-team All-Conference USA selections in four straight years and six all-conference selections overall in three years, including Kat Strunk, a two-time honoree and the 2014 C-USA Newcomer of the Year, the first specialty award in program history.
+Schkade also garnered first-team honors in 2016-17.

 |Birthdate||Dec.
 28, 1967|